Susros/HTMLTemplateEngine/README.md

 #### dup

-Dup template function is used to tell template engine to duplicate the template after the values are assigned to variables of the template.
+'**dup**' template function is used to tell template engine to duplicate the template after the values are assigned to variables of the template.

 | Syntax  | Description |
 | :-----  | :--------- |